JJ/hoborg/text/text.md

 you all nodding, you know it's true, people were just asserting their rights and that was that.

-It was nobody's fault either but the repressive Lousiana cops that a couple of our own clowns ended up in jail, but that was somehow how it all started.
+It was nobody's fault either but the repressive Louisiana cops that a couple of our own clowns ended up in jail, but that was somehow how it all started.
 Why the clowns were sent to jail is not clear, since as I said they had not been on the parade, I said that, right?
 They might have been drunk and on the